 Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.

-If present, elevated levels of lead can cause serious MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.